AbinandhanK/AbinandhanK/README.md

 <!--body-->

 <br>
-<p align=left>I'm a 20 year old undergraduate student from Chennai who loves learning by building.
+<p align="center">I'm a 20 year old undergraduate student from Chennai who loves learning by building.
 My journey revolves around Electronics, Internet of Things, and Embedded Systems.
 I strive to use my skills and knowledge to make a meaningful impact on the world.</p>

 <br>